International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-MS Hussain, Appannavar MM, Yathish HM, Suranagi MD, Biradar US and Asharani AD.
+MS Hussain, Appannavar MM, Yathish HM, Suranagi MD, Biradar US, Asharani AD.
 Comparative study on morphometric traits in Yalaga with Kenguri and Bannur sheep breeds of Karnataka.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2019; 4(6): 19-21.
+Int J Vet Sci Anim Husbandry 2019;4(6):19-21.